foltik/ModWars/README.md

 # ModWars

+In this game there are two roles.
+The attacker and the defender, both processes running in userspace.
-The attacker's goal is to modify a value in the defender's memory without being detected.
+The attacker's goal is to make changes and modify behavior in the defender's program without being detected.

 The defender's goal is to detect and stop the attacker at all costs.